ExampleTeam2/lost-and-found/Tasks.md

 - [ ] Research other metrics for the evaluating the model #Modeling #Evaluation
 - [ ] Add Multiple labels architechture, combine coordinates with countries #Modeling
 - [ ] Deploy Training Iteration on other cloud service than gpuhub #Modeling
-- [ ] Load pre-trained weights and do some transfer learning , freeze some layers and unfreeze dense layers #Modeling
 - [ ] Focus just on predicting accuracy of guessing countries #BusinessUnderstanding
 - [ ] Play the game and make a baseline accuracy for amateur {Yutaro, Lukas}, and pro {Linus} #Modeling